Arrest Warrants in Tampa

 Absconder / Fugitive Warrants with the Florida Department of Corrections – Florida Department of Corrections list of most wanted absconders with outstanding arrest warrants.
 The website contains a list of Florida cold case violent felons who are wanted for escape from a Florida prison or work release center sometime over the last 30 years.
 The Florida Department of Corrections, the Florida Department of Law Enforcement and local law enforcement agencies are asking for information on each person wanted on an outstanding arrest warrant for absconding / fugitive from justice.

-Hillsborough County Warrant Inquiry and Search – Database of outstanding warrants maintained by the Hillsborough County Sheriff’s Office in Tampa that allows you to search for a warrant by the wanted person’s name or warrant number.
-The website also contains information on extradition cases, and fugitives from other jurisdictions wanted in Hillsborough County, FL.
+Hillsborough County Warrant Inquiry and Search – A Database of outstanding warrants maintained by the Hillsborough County Sheriff’s Office in Tampa allows you to search for a warrant by the wanted person’s name or warrant number.
+The website also contains information on extradition cases and fugitives from other jurisdictions wanted in Hillsborough County, FL.
 Find the arrest date, booking number, charge, and bond amount required for an inmate at the Hillsborough County Sheriff’s Office jail for a current or old arrest record.

 Finding a Lawyer for a Warrant in Tampa, FL